 These are bold claims, and as the great cosmologist and astrophysicist Carl Sagan once said, “extraordinary claims require extraordinary evidence.”
 With that in mind, we thought it’d be helpful to break down what we know about the enigmatic EmDrive, and whether it is, in fact, the key to mankind exploring the stars.

 So without further ado, here’s absolutely everything you need to know about the world’s most puzzling propulsion device.
-T

-his article is periodically updated in response to news and developments regarding the EM Drive and the theories surrounding it.
+This article is periodically updated in response to news and developments regarding the EM Drive and the theories surrounding it.

 What is the EmDrive?

-See, the EmDrive is a conundrum.
+Simply put, the EmDrive is a conundrum.
 First designed in 2001 by aerospace engineer Roger Shawyer, the technology can be summed up as a propellantless propulsion system, meaning the engine doesn’t use fuel to cause a reaction.
 Removing the need for fuel makes a craft substantially lighter, and therefore easier to move (and cheaper to make, theoretically).
 In addition, the hypothetical drive is able to reach extremely high speeds — we’re talking potentially getting humans to the outer reaches of the solar system in a matter of months.

 We’re talking potentially getting humans to the outer reaches of the solar system in a matter of months.